filedit22/J2JAY/README.md

 How does all this work?
 - A Cron-Job runs performcheck.php(with your personal key as GET argument) at least every minute(lowest possible period in Cron)
-- The performcheck.php stores some infos in cache files
+- The performcheck.php stores some information in cache files
 - The index.php just access the cache files and wont send out more tcp traffic(no additional pings)